 April 16, 1986: Barcelona 3-0 Gothenburg

-Thumped 3-0 in Sweden, where Torbjorn Nilsson grabbed a double for the hosts, Barca returned home determined to make sure their elimination of Michel Platini's Juventus in the previous round was not in vain.
+Thumped 3-0 in Sweden, where Torbjorn Nilsson grabbed a double for the hosts, Barca returned home determined to make sure its elimination of Michel Platini's Juventus in the previous round was not in vain.

-Pichi Alonso (above) would be the hero of the hour for the hosts as he struck a hat-trick to send the match to penalties following the 3-0 finish.
+Pichi Alonso (above) would be the hero of the hour for the hosts as he struck a hat trick to send the match to penalties following the 3-0 finish.
 Roland Nilsson actually had a penalty to put Gothenburg through, but his miss was symbolic of the whole tie for the Swedes who crashed out 5-4 to the Catalans.

 |Derby County 5-6 Real Madrid (European Cup, 1975-76)